fortierkids1/KnowledgeBase/Level 1/Commands.md

 > [!BUG] Watch the Requires
 > Many `Commands` helpers require you to provide the required subsystem after the lambdas.
 If you forget, you can end up with multiple commands fighting to modify the current subsystem

 Building on the above, Subsystems have several of these command helpers build in!
-You can see `this.startRun(...)`, `this.run(..)` etc; These commands work the same as the `Commands.` versions, but automatically include the current subsystem.
+You can see `this.startRun(...)`, `this.run(..)` etc; These commands work the same as the `Commands.` versions, but automatically `require` the current subsystem.

 There's a notable special case in `new FunctionalCommand(...)`, which takes 4 lambdas for a full command, perfectly suitable for those odd use cases.